 The Histamine Connection: Food and Environmental Allergies

-- Your allergies were worse than ever this year.
+- allergies were worse than ever this year.

 Each time your body reacts to an allergen it releases histamine.
-If your body is consistently producing histamine it needs more histamine-breakdown enzymes to neutralize it.
-This is the reason why allergies can all of a sudden appear, even at 25, 45 or 75 years of age.
-Your histamine load has been building.
-Growing clinical evidence is showing people develop food and environmental sensitivities to otherwise healthy foods have high histamine counts and they may not break down histamine as fast as they produce it so they have an accumulation, which can create a massive allergy burden.
+If your body is consistently producing histamine, it needs more histamine-breakdown enzymes to neutralize it.
+This is the reason why allergies can all of a sudden appear, even at 25, 45 or 75 years of age; Your histamine load has been building.
+Growing clinical evidence is showing that individuals who develop food and environmental sensitivities to otherwise healthy foods have high histamine counts and may not break down histamine as fast as they produce it, causing a massive allergy burden.

-- Eliminate Foods High in Histamine4: Red wine, tomatoes, eggplant, and spinach, Ketchup, Sauerkraut, Sour cream, Yogurt/Kefir, Ripened cheeses (brie, camembert, gorgonzola, stilton), raw and cooked ground beef stored in refrigerator for 12 days, dry sausages such as salami, pepperoni, and chorizo, dry fermented sausages, smoked and dried fish.
+- Eliminate Foods High in Histamine: Red wine, tomatoes, eggplant, and spinach, Ketchup, Sauerkraut, Sour cream, Yogurt/Kefir, Ripened cheeses (brie, camembert, gorgonzola, stilton), raw and cooked ground beef stored in refrigerator for 12 days, dry sausages such as salami, pepperoni, and chorizo, dry fermented sausages, smoked and dried fish.4

 - Eliminate any foods you are allergic to or that give symptoms (sneezing, congestion, tingling, itching, heartburn, hives).
 These might be some of the foods covered in other points.